-Drawing upon the consumer experience will help inform mental health risk assessment practices and encourage active inclusion, information sharing and partnership between consumers and clinicians.
-Given that mental health risk assessment and treatment activities are often undertaken without the consultation of mental health consumers, mental health services need to improve consumer involvement in risk assessment processes.
+Drawing upon the consumer experience will help inform mental health risk assessment practices and encourage active inclusion, information sharing and partnership between consumers and clinicians.3 Given that mental health risk assessment and treatment activities are often undertaken without the consultation of mental health consumers, mental health services need to improve consumer involvement in risk assessment processes.

 Healthcare trends regarding personal recovery call for collaboration and partnership between clinicians and individuals with mental illness, whereby the person's voice is included in decision making and goals related to treatment.
-Mental health consumer participation and co-production activities for service development and provision are vital for improving mental health services.
+Mental health consumer participation and co-production activities for service development and provision are vital for improving mental health services.4 inform further collaboration between mental health lived experience expertise and clinical expertise.

-In this context, the authors will be undertaking a phenomenological study to explore and represent the consumers' voice regarding their lived experience of having a risk assessment.
-The hope for this study is to inform further collaboration between mental health lived experience expertise and clinical expertise.
 It is anticipated the study will form the groundwork for developing future risk assessment tools and teaching frameworks.
 Co-production and active engagement with consumers align with national safety and quality standards and better health outcomes for the population.
 It supports the notion of personal recovery by empowering consumers to have their voices heard and valued by meaningful engagement, active participation, and enabling changes to current practice through active collaboration.